-The Configuration Object Model Application Block is a reusable production-quality component that provides developers with a consistent and intuitive object model for working with Configuration Server objects.
+This application block is a reusable production-quality component.
 It has been designed using industry best practices and provided with source code so it can be used "as is," extended, or tailored if you need to.
 Please see the License Agreement for details.